 Mrs K. Rudd - Chair Of Governors

 My name is Karen and I am Chair of Governors at Kirkbride Primary School.
-I have two children currently in school, a girl in Year 6 and a boy in Year 3.
+I have one child currently in school, a boy in Year 4 and a girl who attends The Nelson Thomlinson School.

 I work in an accountants which helps me understand the financial position of the school and links well with my governor role on the Staffing and Finance Committee.